piresn/BulkSeq/README.md

 This set of scripts is described in a chapter entitled 'Identification of parent-of-origin-dependent QTLs using bulk-segregant sequencing (Bulk-Seq)' that will appear in the Springer Protocol Series 'Methods in Molecular Biology' on Plant Chromatin in 2017.

-Example fastq datasets that can be used in this analyis are available in the ArrayExpress database (www.ebi.ac.uk/arrayexpress) under accession number E-MTAB-5196:

-WT_pool_1 (1.56GB)
-mea_pool_1 (2GB)

 <b>GenomeSNPmask.py: </b> Remove or replace known SNP positions from a genome sequence file (fasta)